Messaging Guidance:

 • Former Secretary of State Rex Tillerson visited Beijing in March 2017 and described the U.S.-China relationship as one “built on nonconfrontation, no conflict, mutual respect, and always searching for win-win solutions.”

-• Former President Trump hosted Xi Jinping in April 2017 at Mar-a-Lago and touted “tremendous progress,” a deeper understanding, and more trust-building.
+• Trump hosted Xi Jinping in April 2017 at Mar-a-Lago and touted “tremendous progress,” a deeper understanding, and more trust-building.

 • Former Commerce Secretary Wilbur Ross described the relationship as “hitting a new high” in May 2017 after unveiling an agreement to expand trade of beef, poultry, electronic payments, and more.